shesinastro/RotationalVelocityOfKeplerStars/PyRot/ActualCode/README.md

 Normalize each spectrum and take average

 5_ChiSquared.py <br />
-Get vsini_guess through classical chi^2 minimization
+Get vsini_guess through classical chi^2 minimization  <br />
-Output: a file in which the vsini that mimimizes the chi^2 is stored
+Output: a file in which the vsini that mimimizes the chi^2 is stored  <br />

 6_MeasureRotBroad.py <br />
-emcee routine to measure vsini
+emcee routine to measure vsini   <br />
-Output: EW of some of the models
+Output: EW of some of the models<br />
-        cloud plot
+        cloud plot<br />
-        time evolution of the walkers plot
+        time evolution of the walkers plot<br />
-        triangle plot
+        triangle plot<br />

 ----